platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 ```

 {{< note >}}
-We choose to use this 2 options for your path trough this guide to be more convenient.</br>
+Use the following 2 options to make your journey through this guide easier.</br>
 - `--quickstart`: Directly create the project in quickstart mode.
 - `--no-run`: Prevent Strapi from automatically starting the server (useful in combination with `--quickstart`).

-Feel free to remove them if you want to customize installation process and/or automatically open the application in your favorite browser.
+Feel free to remove them if you want to customize the installation process and/or automatically open the application in your favorite browser.
 {{< /note >}}

-## Commit your files in your Git repo
+## Commit your files in your Git repository

-Your local Git repository has already been initialized during Strapi app creation on first step.
+When your Strapi app was created, your local Git repository was initialized.
 We need to commit local files, using the following command:
 ```bash {location="Terminal"}
 git add .